‘Keep the momentum going’: Windham residents, police participate in peaceful march

 “We both just felt called to use our voices for better, especially in the tumultuous world that we’re in now,” said Celine Baker, 20, who organized the event with Zach DeFosse, 21.
 “We felt like even though some people think that Windham or the Lake Region community doesn’t experience racism because we’re not in Portland, we’re not a small metropolitan city, it’s still very much in Windham and in all these surrounding communities.
 We felt like something had to be done,” Baker said.

-Despite intimidating comments on DeFosse’s post at a Windham community Facebook group, there were no signs of counter-protesters and the march remained peaceful.
+Despite intimidating comments on DeFosse’s post on a Windham community Facebook group, there were no signs of counter-protesters and the march remained peaceful.

-The protesters, wearing masks and donned in all black, marched from the high school about half mile down the road to the police station, chanting “hands up, don’t shoot,” and “no justice, no peace,” among others.
+The protesters, wearing masks and dressed in black, marched from the high school about half mile down the road to the police station, saying “hands up, don’t shoot,” and “no justice, no peace,” among chants.
 They were escorted by police, who had blocked off portions of Gray Road.

 At the police station, several people spoke, including Abdi Nor Iftin, whose memoir “Call Me American” was published in 2018.
-His memoir describes his journey from living in Somalia in the midst of the civil war, his time in a refugee camp in Kenya, to finally arriving in the United States and living with a family in Yarmouth.
+His memoir describes his journey from living in Somalia in the midst of the civil war to his time in a refugee camp in Kenya and to, finally, arriving in the United States and living with a family in Yarmouth.

-On August 9, 2014, “the same day that I landed in the country that I had dreamed (of) since I was seven,” a white police officer murdered a young Black man named Michael Brown in Ferguson, Missouri.
+On Aug.
+9, 2014, “the same day that I landed in the country that I had dreamed (of) since I was 7,” a white police officer murdered a young Black man named Michael Brown in Ferguson, Missouri.

 “My dreams were betrayed,” Iftin said at the protest.